 Risk Who it effects How is this controlled?
-Injuries to guests due to Staff Staff running sessions will have training / inadequate staff skills Guests inductions in line with the activity NOP and capabilities On recruitment staff will be selected based on their experience, attitude and references Staff are monitored regularly to ensure NOP are bring followed Supervisions, 6 month reviews and annual performance reviews provide a structure of feedback for staff Training is planned at regular intervals throughout the year Guests and staff having Guests VFC will operate a "Challenge by Choice" policy a negative experience Staff which puts users in control of their adventure. resulting in Staff will receive basic training with this misadventure and Staff will be monitored and feedback provided physiological damage Instructors accidentally Staff There will always be at least 3 staff on site so becoming injured should an instructor become injured help can be during activities raised by the instructor or the group.
+Injuries to guests due to inadequate staff skills and capabilities Staff Guests Staff running sessions will have training / inductions in line with the activity NOP On recruitment staff will be selected based on their experience, attitude and references Staff are monitored regularly to ensure NOP are bring followed Supervisions, 6 month reviews and annual performance reviews provide a structure of feedback for staff Training is planned at regular intervals throughout the year Guests and staff having a negative experience resulting in misadventure and physiological damage Guests Staff VFC will operate a "Challenge by Choice" policy which puts users in control of their adventure.
+Staff will receive basic training with this Staff will be monitored and feedback provided Instructors accidentally becoming injured during activities Staff • There will always be at least 3 staff on site so should an instructor become injured help can be raised by the instructor or the group.